Skip to content

 A Comeback on Social Media

-At the brink of collapse, the comeback of the Hirbawi Factory was a transition away from local sales in the Middle East, towards appealing to the rising giant of social media, and a growing online audience.
-The Hirbawi Factory and its partners at Made In Palestine, a German organisation founded by Palestinians, established Kufiya.Org, a website that would be the primary means of the Hirbawi Factory selling its product online.
+At the brink of collapse, the Hirbawi Factory's comeback marked a transition from local sales in the Middle East to appealing to the rising giant of social media and a growing online audience.
+The Hirbawi Factory and its partners at Made In Palestine, a German organisation founded by Palestinians, established Kufiya.Org, a website that would serve as the primary means for the Hirbawi Factory to sell its product online.

-After supporters of the Palestinian-made Hirbawi Kufiya brought the factory light, the international community responded.
-And the mission of the Hirbawi Family to preserve the Palestinian Kufiya was invigorated.
+After supporters of the Palestinian-made Hirbawi Kufiya brought the factory to light, the international community responded.
+The mission of the Hirbawi Family to preserve the Palestinian Kufiya was invigorated.

 The Hirbawi Factory continues its struggle to keep the factory going.
 “We will continue.
 This is the fruit of 50 years of continuous work – it’s more than a business.
 We are trying to be competitive but we want to manufacture a high-quality kaffiyeh.”